TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.15.md

 ---

-And if he that sanctified it will redeem his house, then he shall add the fifth part of the money of thy estimation unto it, and it shall be his.
+If he who dedicates it will redeem his house, then he shall add the fifth part of the money of your valuation to it, and it shall be his.